-Corporations are increasingly beginning to realize that a large part of their market cap is attributable to the value of the brand(s) they own – which is often more than the value of their tangible assets.
-For example, over 70% of the shareholder value of McDonald’s Inc. is attributable to the brand McDonald – and that number is over 50% in the case of Coca-Cola.
+Corporations are increasingly beginning to realize that brands are not just a marketing tool, but strong business assets which can be leveraged strongly in the market.
+Organisations today understand that a large part of their market cap is attributable to the value of the brand(s) they own – which is very often more valuable than their tangible assets.
+It is amazing to note that over 70% of the shareholder value of McDonald’s Inc. is attributable to the brand McDonald’s, and this number is over 50% for Coca-Cola.

 There are different reasons why you may need to value your brands

-- You want to get the true valuation for your company at the time of sale or partial divestment
+- Calculating the true valuation for the company at the time of sale or partial divestment

-- There is a dispute/litigation pertaining to your brand or IP
+- Dispute/litigation pertaining to your brand or IP

-- You want to incorporate enhancement of your brand value in the strategic planning process
+- Incorporating enhancement of your brand value in the strategic planning process